adomani/Syllabus/.src/TPwL_source.md

 <!-- newFile instructions_for_new_project.md -->
 #  Creating a new project depending on `Mathlib`

-Below are instructions on creating a new project using the command-line on Unix-based systems.
-They may also work for MacOS or Windows, assuming that you have access to a terminal.
+##  Using the new VSCode `Lean 4` extension

-However, as of very recently (late October 2023), the Lean4 VSCode extension may take care of most of the steps below for you!
+As of very recently (late October 2023), the Lean4 VSCode extension may take care of most of the steps below for you!

 * Install VSCode.
 * Within VSCode, install the [`Lean4` extension](https://marketplace.visualstudio.com/items?itemName=leanprover.lean4).